Clapton Football Club and Essex County Cricket Club circa (late) 1890’s

 Photo repairs performed in July 2008

-The Clapton Football Club photo was posed with the team in their strip, which appeared to be black and white broad striped tops, which is in fact red and white.
-Notably in the photo there are only 11 men in stripes and today their team photo has 17 men ready and waiting along with goalies and many others.
+The Clapton Football Club photo was posted with the team in their strip, which appeared to be black and white broad striped tops, which is, in fact, red and white.
+Notably, in the photo, there are only 11 men in stripes and today their team photo has 17 men ready and waiting along with goalies and many others.
 Their shirts were tucked into their shorts which were high up the waist in line with the elbow and fastened with a webbing belt.
 Shorts all above the knee.
 The ball was heavy leather and made of around 10 leather panels wrapping from top to bottom and sewn into a ball shape.
 Shin pads were heavy duty and worn inside the socks.
 With the socks themselves a little un-coordinated, all though all dark.

 Contrastingly the Essex County team of the same year also posed in their team strip.
 11 Men with their shirts tucked into their shorts, again level with the elbow but with shorts of varying length, held up with webbing belts, scarfs and scraps of cloth.
-Their socks looked like anything they could find find, very un-coordinated in diamond patterned wool and with shin pads on the outside.
-One chap wearing boots (far right in the picture) that looked a little like work boots not football boots!
+Their socks looked like anything they could find, very un-coordinated in diamond-patterned wool and with shin pads on the outside.
+One chap wearing boots (far right in the picture) that looked a little like work boots, not football boots!

-There is something to be said for this type of posed photo, it wasn’t mass produced, they were not taken with cheap throw away cameras like today, they taken with care and attention and were shot and printed using the best techniques of the period.
-As a result they have stood the tests of time.
-I feel that in the throwaway society we live in today photographs can be taken without the slightest thought and just mound up on hard drives and data storage devices, images without real meaning or value.
+There is something to be said for this type of posed photo.
+These photos were not mass-produced, they were not taken with cheap throwaway cameras like today, they were taken with care and attention and were shot and printed using the best techniques of the period.
+As a result, they have stood the tests of time.
+In the throwaway society, we live in today photographs can be taken without the slightest thought and just mound up on hard drives and data storage devices, images without real meaning or value.
 Think hard when you take a photo, make it worthwhile and limit your shots, perhaps you will make sure you take that one shot that sums up what a week’s worth of happy snaps could never do.

 Image-Restore – Photo repair for everyone!